chijioke100/Rock-Paper-and-Scissors-Game/README.md

 iii.
 Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The link can be found here
+The link can be found here [Rock, Paper and Scissors](https://chijioke100.github.io/Rock-Paper-and-Scissors-Game/)

+## Credit
+### Content
+•	Instructions on how to implement this project was taken from this [youtube video tutorial](https://www.youtube.com/watch?v=3uKdQx-SZ5A&t=601s)